Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

 and as a result,

 Thus subtracting $\lambda(B(x,r) \cap \Omega_r)$ from both sides yields the result. \end{proof}

 The equivalence of Conditions (1) through (3) in Theorem \ref{thm:ndimSiercarpet} is now easy to see.

 \begin{proof}[ Proof of $(1) \Leftrightarrow (2) \Leftrightarrow (3)$ in Theorem \ref{thm:ndimSiercarpet} ] The statement $(2) \Rightarrow (3)$ is trivial.
-Note that the contrapositive of (5) also proves that $(3) \Rightarrow (1)$.
+Note that the contrapositive of (4) also proves that $(3) \Rightarrow (1)$.

 As for $(1) \Rightarrow (2)$, Lemma \ref{lem:arreg} shows that $S_{\nseq}$ is in fact Ahlfors $d$-regular.
 Then Lemma \ref{lem:unifasympt} shows that $S_{\nseq}$ is asymptotically $1$-Poincar\'e fillable, and thus by Theorem \ref{thm:PIthm} it satisfies a local $(1,p)$-Poincar\'e inequality at scale $r_0 = r_0(p,d, \nseq)$ for any $p>1$.
-However, since $S_{\nseq}$ is connected and uniformly doubling, then by a result of \cite{bjornlocal} the entire space $S_{\nseq}$ satisfies a (global) $(1,p)$-Poincar\'e inequality. \end{proof}
+However, since $S_{\nseq}$ is connected and uniformly doubling, then as a consequence of \cite[Theorem 1.3]{bjornlocal} the entire space $S_{\nseq}$ satisfies a (global) $(1,p)$-Poincar\'e inequality.
+Note that, while the reference \cite{bjornlocal} deals with so called "semi-local" inequalities, in our case of bounded diameter these suffice for a global inequality. \end{proof}